Is instability near a black hole key for "thermalization'' of its horizon?: On the information retrieving from Hawking radiation

-{\it Information retrieving from Hawking radiation. --} The general picture of Hawking radiation is described in the following way.
+The general picture of Hawking radiation is described in the following way.
 Near the horizon there are always particle-antiparticle pairs.
 One of the member of this pairs, namely anti-particle, remains within BH while the other one (the particle) escapes from the horizon barrier to reach at infinity.
 Escape through the horizon barrier is possible only at quantum level and so the Hawking radiation is a quantum phenomenon.
-Here we make a conjecture that {\it Hawking radiation from BH occurs only when the particle and antiparticle, within a pair, are at least Planck length $l_p$ order distant apart.} By this we meant the antiparticle remains within the horizon and the particle is visible as Hawking radiated one when it travels at least $l_p$ from the horizon in radial direction.
+Here we consider that {\it Hawking radiation from BH occurs only when the particle and antiparticle, within a pair, are at least Planck length $l_p$ order distant apart.} Here $l_p$ is taken as it is the possible minimum physical distance.
+By this we meant the antiparticle remains within the horizon and the particle is visible as Hawking radiated one when it travels at least $l_p$ from the horizon in radial direction.
 Below this, it is still a part of BH.

 Now just after coming out of the horizon, particle will see the horizon and so its motion will be dominated by Hamiltonian (\ref{1}) if it is massless and chargeless (like photon) and as long as it is very near to the horizon.
 In this case the radial trajectory is given by $x=\frac{1}{\kappa}e^{\kappa t}$ \cite{Dalui:2020qpt,Dalui:2018qqv,Dalui:2019umw,Dalui:2019esx}.
-With this we now want to calculate the minimum time taken by the particle to be identified as Hawking particle assuming that the dynamics is driven by (\ref{1}), even within distance $l_p$.
-Since the minimum distance needs to be $x= l_p$, estimated the minimum time is then given by
+Note that, as stated earlier, it has been obtained in EF and Painleve coordinates.
+The SSS BH metric in EF is given by (see \cite{Dalui:2020qpt} for details)